annajolly/GradeCalculator/README.md

 # GradeCalculator
 Calculates the grade you need on your final exam to get a certain final course grade.
+Author: Anna JOLLY